Autumn has arrived, energy levels are shifting.

 Which conversation needs to be had?

 Take your time.
-This process can be a challenge, you may feel grief.
+This process can be a challenge, you may feel a sense of discomfort or even grief.
 Embrace it.

-Show gratitude for how whatever it is you feel time to set free.
+Take a moment to show gratitude for whatever it is you feel time to set free, inhaling what has been useful and supportive and release the rest.

 Tips on how to live in harmony with Autumn in daily life:

-When we let the seasons guide us, we align our energy with the nature that surrounds us, we do not burn out.
-Instead we recharge and channel the energy around us.
+When we allow the seasons to guide us, our energy aligns with the nature that surrounds us, avoiding overwhelm and burning out.
+Instead we recharge and channel the supportive energy around us.

 1. Focus on your breath